 When harmless pranks escalate into costly property damage, you may not be sure who to turn to and who to trust.
 As an adult charged with criminal mischief, you’ll need to understand the risks associated with the actions.
 But you’ll also need to be mindful of potential defenses.

 Our criminal defense attorney will review all evidence to help negotiate a lesser penalty.
-In addition, Attorney Craig Kalinoski will:
+In addition, Attorney Craig Kalinoski will, for example:

 - Discredit any evidence that does not pertain to the actions you had taken.